OUR PURPOSE. FOR CHRIST. FOR PERPETUITY.

 Financial stewardship, including charitable and planned giving, acknowledges the Source of our blessings.
 It exemplifies Christian values, demonstrates obedience and shapes the next generation of believers.

-With financial experience and expertise, VFB faithfully moves God’s missions forward—today and into perpetuity.
+With financial experience and expertise, VBF faithfully moves God’s missions forward—today and into perpetuity.

 OUR TRACK RECORD IS OUR BEST TESTIMONIAL